-A study by Collateral Analytics revealed that FSBOs don't actually save anything, and in some cases may be costing themselves more, by not listing with an agent.
+A study by Collateral Analytics revealed that FSBOs don't actually save anything.
+In some cases, they may actually cost themselves more by not listing with an agent.
 One of the main reasons for the price difference at the time of sale is: